RESEARCH STARTER

 The early roots of the Office of Management and Budget can be traced back to the 1920s.
 Prior to that time, the executive branch lacked any system allowing for unified administration of federal spending policy.
 Instead, the various agencies within the executive branch simply submitted their budgetary requests to the secretary of the treasury, who subsequently forwarded them on to Congress.
 This meant that the president had only a limited role in budget matters.
 That began to change when Congress created the Bureau of the Budget (BOB) in 1921.
 The forerunner of the OMB, the BOB was originally part of the Treasury Department before eventually being relocated to the newly established EOP in 1939.
 Its primary responsibility was to coordinate and modify the budget estimate of the executive branch’s various departments.

 The BOB became increasingly powerful in the years following World War II.
 It gradually came to have more influence over legislation and a closer working relationship with the president.
 The BOB’s responsibilities also increased as the federal budget ballooned.
-Eventually, however, the federal government’s mounting budgetary concerns necessitated staff cuts that left the BOB unable to fulfill all of its responsibilities.
+Eventually, however, the federal government’s mounting budgetary concerns necessitated staff cuts that left the BOB unable to fulfill its responsibilities.
 By the late 1960s, the BOB was in serious need of reorganization.

 President Richard M. Nixon formally replaced the BOB with the OMB in 1970 as part of an effort to gain more control over spending by federal departments.
 While it was more functional than its predecessor, the OMB was initially criticized for being too close to Nixon, interfering with the internal operations of government agencies, and being overly political.
 To address these concerns and effectively neutralize the OMB, Congress passed legislation in 1973 that required the OMB’s budget director and deputy director to be confirmed by the Senate.
 Congress also passed reforms that protected its own role in the budget process and placed statutory restrictions on the amount of money that presidents could impound, or refuse to spend.
 All of this helped to better define the responsibilities and limitations of the OMB and allowed the department to develop into its modern form.